Brad Pitt, Jennifer Aniston Texting Again? Actor ‘Incredibly Grateful’ To Ex

 Brad Pitt and Jennifer Aniston had become chummier in the past days, the outlet claims, as the insider reveals how “sorry” the 48-year-old actress is for what her former husband experienced with “that woman,” referring to Jolie.

-Apparently, the insider source had no love for Angelina and is no fan of the popular Brangelina love team ever since the love triangle of mid-2000s.
+Apparently, the insider source had no love for Angelina and is no fan of the popular Brangelina love team ever since the love triangle of the mid-2000s.

 But while this update may appear like a sparking of an old flame, the unnamed insider clarified that Jennifer has no plans of getting back together with Brad as she is already happy with her new husband, Justin Theroux.